notbowen/wisp-economic-competition/README.md

 | **Sabotage Cost**  | $1,000 per attempt   | $1,500 per attempt   |
 | **Sabotage Rate**  | 50%                  | 75%                  |
 | **Starting Cash**  | $20,000              | $25,000              |

+---

+## Disclaimer

+This project was hacked together in a few days.
+It is not intended for production use as it is possible for players to gain an unfair advantage in the game by reading the source code.